lgarcias/dungeon-codex/README.md

 make dev
 ```

-This will apply migrations and start the FastAPI backend with live reload.
+This will apply migrations from SQL scripts and start the FastAPI backend with live reload.

 The API will be available at:
 [http://localhost:8000](http://localhost:8000)